Saltar al contenido principal

 Cognite Data Fusion (CDF) has data modeling features and out-of-the-box data models to get you started building a structured, flexible, and contextualized knowledge graph of your industrial data.

 Leveraging the knowledge graph, AI agents have the context they need to deliver more deterministic and accurate insights and recommendations, improving their effectiveness in tasks such as data analysis and problem-solving.
-The decisons are traceable and transparent so that you can always see how the AI agent arrived at its answers.
+The decisions are traceable and transparent so that you can always see how the AI agent arrived at its answers.

-Industrial data is not static, and the knowledge graph ensure that the language models always work with the most recent data.
+Industrial data is not static, and the knowledge graph ensures that the language models always work with the most recent data.
 Access control is another advantage of using knowledge graphs, controlling what data is provided to the language model.

 Language models and knowledge graphs complement each other, and the strengths of one technology compensate for the limitations of the other.